Amba (Mahabharata): Rebirth as Shikhandi

 Drupada had no children, and so he engaged himself in austerities in the forest, seeking the blessings of Shiva for begetting a son.
 Shiva granted him the boon that a girl would be born to him, but would transform into a boy later.
 As prophesied, Amba was reborn as Shikhandi, whose true sex was not disclosed, and she was brought up as a boy.
 When Drupada got his daughter in the garb of a son married to the daughter of Hiranyavarna, the King of Dasharna, her true identity was revealed, not only to the chagrin of the girl, her father, but also to Shikhandi herself.
 The agitated Hiranyavarna declared war on Panchala.
 Distressed by the turn of events, Shikhandi went into the forest to meet a yaksha (a nature spirit), Sthunakarna, who helped her by offering to exchange their sexes for a period of time.
 Thus, Shikhandi became biologically male.
 After Hiranyavarna's death, Shikhandi returned to swap sexes with the yaksha, but learnt that the yaksha had been cursed by Kubera to remain female until Shikhandi's death.

-In the variant where the garland of ever-fresh lotuses is mentioned, Shikhandi wears the garland once, and Drupada realises that she would slay Bhishma.
+In the variant where the garland of ever-fresh blue lotuses is mentioned, one day, Shikhandi finds the garland during her military training in the forest, and Drupada realises that she would slay Bhishma.

 Meanwhile, over the course of time, Ambika and Ambalika had grandchildren: the Kauravas and the Pandavas, who became arch-enemies.
 Draupadi, the daughter of Drupada, was married to the Pandavas.
 When a great Kurukshetra war between the Pandavas and the Kauravas ensued, Shikhandi sided with his brothers-in-law, while Bhishma stood with the Kauravas.
 Bhishma had vowed "not to shoot at a woman, anyone who used to be a woman or has a woman's name or appears to be a woman", and so he narrated the tale of Amba to Duryodhana, and refused to fight Shikhandi.
 When Bhishma led the Kaurava army, Shikhandi rode as the charioteer of Arjuna, the third of the Pandava brothers.
 On seeing Shikhandi, Bhishma lowered his weapons.
 Shikhandi and Arjuna pierced Bhishma's body, though all Shikhandi's arrows were not effective in wounding Bhishma.
 At this stage, it was also the desire of Bhishma to die.
 Before collapsing, he cried out that it was Arjuna's arrow that had killed him, and not of Shikhandi.
 Bhishma lay on a bed of arrows for days, and died on the holy day of Uttarayana.
 Thus, Amba's vengeance was fulfilled, when Shikhandi became the cause of Bhishma's death.

 Shikhandi is killed in a sword fight with Ashwatthama when he, Kripacharya, and Kritavarma attacked the Pandava camp on the night of the final day of the war.